max-ri/Guidelime/README.md

 <img src="https://i.imgur.com/6aCB623.png" alt="Guidelime"/>

 *This is for WoW Classic.
-It will not run on private servers and/or BFA.*
+It will not run on private servers and/or BFA.
+(If you only want to take a look at the editor e.g., it will load on BFA if you select "load out of date addons".)*

 ## How do I write a guide?